gmcn/hrjess/wp-content/plugins/block-bad-queries/readme.txt

 == Description ==

-> Install, activate, and done!<br/>
+> Install, activate, and done!
 > Powerful protection from WP's __fastest__ firewall plugin.

 [Block Bad Queries](https://perishablepress.com/block-bad-queries/) (BBQ) is a simple, super-fast plugin that protects your site against malicious URL requests.
 BBQ checks all incoming traffic and quietly blocks bad requests containing nasty stuff like `eval(`, `base64_`, and excessively long request-strings.
 This is a simple yet solid solution for sites that are unable to use a [strong .htaccess firewall](https://perishablepress.com/6g/).

 **Awesome Features**